drand/drand/README.md

 ## Drand in a Nutshell

-A drand distributed randomness beacon is created with a set of nodes over two phases:
+A drand distributed randomness beacon is created with a set of nodes and has two phases:

 - **Setup:** Each node first generates a *long-term public/private key pair*.
 Afterwards, a *group file* is created which gathers all the